se-edu/se-book/oop/more/review/q-radio-fourMainPrinciples.md

 <p/>

 <question>
-Which of these do not belong to four main OO principles?
+Which of these do not belong to the four main OO principles?

 - ( ) a.
 Abstraction
 - ( ) b.
 Encapsulation